Research, Scholarship and Creative Activity at the University of Baltimore

 Questions regarding the IRB process should be addressed to the IRB Coordinator at firstname.lastname@example.org.

-The University of Baltimore includes three externally funded research centers:
+The University of Baltimore includes four externally funded research centers:

 The Schaefer Center for Public Policy in the College of Public Affairs